Balochistan Govt To Release Rs 1834mln For Health Sector - UrduPoint

 Balochistan Govt To Release Rs 1834mln For Health Sector

-Balochistan government will release Rs 1834 million in the current financial year for the execution of proposed development projects in the health sector of the province

-QUETTA, (UrduPoint / Pakistan Point News - 15th Oct, 2020 ) :Balochistan government will release Rs 1834 million in the current financial year for the execution of proposed development projects in the health sector of the province.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Oct, 2020 ) :Balochistan government will release Rs 1834 million in the current financial year for the execution of proposed development projects in the health sector of the province.

 The provincial government has allocated Rs 300 million for the extension of Fatima Jinnah Hospital to provide best health care facilities to the masses, an official of the Balochistan government told APP.